jasonsbarr/SimplyJavaScript/0-computers-programming-and-javascript/2-working-with-data-and-data-types.md

 [^3]: Confusingly, sometimes people will refer to UpperCamelCase and lowerCamelCase.

-[^4]: There is also the `var` keyword, which was the original way of binding variables in JavaScript, but you shouldn't use it anymore.
+[^4]: There is also the `var` keyword, which was originally the only way way to bind variables in JavaScript, but you shouldn't use it anymore.
 You'll see it in the wild, mostly in older code, so you need to know what it is, but it's never necessary or desirable to use it anymore because it has some really annoying quirks I will go into in a later chapter.
 For now all you need to know is _always_ use `const` when possible, and when it's not use `let`.

 [^5]: From now on I'll use either **ES6+** or the year a feature was added (e.g. **ES2015**) to describe language features added to JavaScript since 2015 when regular updates to the standard began. **ES** stands for **ECMAScript,** named after ECMA, the standardizing body for JavaScript.
 ECMAScript is the official name of the standardized JavaScript language.
 We'll discuss that more when we go over the history of JavaScript in a future chapter.